Tasm-Devil/Onitama/README.md

 In the order in which I would like to tackle them.

 - [x] landing page for game creation and selection.
-- [ ] The Server should remember the player names.
+- [x] The Server should remember the player names.
 Extend API for player names.
-- [ ] Only Black Player can join and rejoin after page reload.
+- [x] Only Black Player can join and rejoin after page reload.
 When White reloads page, it cannt continue the game.
+- [ ] Switch from Browser.document to [Browser.application](https://package.elm-lang.org/packages/elm/browser/latest/Browser#application)
 - [ ] The common card should determine, which player starts the game.
-- [ ] Check if checkmate!
+- [ ] Check for checkmate!
 - [ ] Implement http polling temporarily.
-- [ ] The URL should change according to the game ID to share it.
 - [ ] JSON for GameMove is to verbose.
 Simplyfy it to something like `{"move":"white:c1b2:elephant"}`
 - [ ] Use WebSocket to get new moves without the need to do http polling.
 - [ ] Implement Chat feature